Ondansetron (By mouth, into the mouth)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have liver disease, heart rhythm problems (such as prolonged QT interval), stomach or bowel problems (such as blockage or enlarged abdomen), or phenylketonuria (PKU).
+- Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease, congestive heart failure, heart rhythm problems (such as prolonged QT interval, slow heartbeat), low magnesium or potassium levels, stomach or bowel problems, or phenylketonuria (PKU).

 Possible Side Effects While Using This Medicine